e-c-k-e-r/vall-e/docs/README.md

 There are far better TTS solutions out there, such as [MaskGCT](https://github.com/open-mmlab/Amphion/tree/main/models/tts/maskgct) and [F5-TTS](https://github.com/SWivid/F5-TTS).
 They're both easy to use and offer amazing results.

+In the future, a 44KHz model will be released if training goes well for it.

 ## Model Specifications

 The reference model (`ar+nar-llama-8`/`ar+nar-len-llama-8`):